help-me-mom/ng-mocks/README.md

 ## Very short introduction

 Global configuration for mocks in `src/test.ts`.
-In case of jest `src/setupJest.ts` should be used.
+In case of jest, `src/setupJest.ts` should be used.

 ```ts title="src/test.ts"
 // All methods in mock declarations and providers